 - Rigid budget and cost structures.
 Fixed-cost or GMP commitments leave the Design-Build team on the hook when addressing unexpected expenses or delays which result in increased project costs.

 - Drastic consequences for default.
 Should the worst-case scenario unfold, the consequences may be dire.
-Under the Progressive Design-Build method for construction project delivery, the contracted team may be held directly liable for postponements, delays, or hidden expenses that push delivery outside of allotments for time and budget.
+Under the Progressive Design-Build project delivery method, the contracted project team may be held directly liable for postponements, delays, or hidden expenses that push project delivery outside of allotments for time and budget.

 ALICE can help by: